JoernT/AppBlueprint/README.md

 Building state-of-the-art html pages requires the use of many tools today to offer an optimal experience for the user.
 Unfortunately this comes with a lot of new responsibilities for the web developer to make sure that the CSS, JavaScript and whatever technologies work across the widest range of devices.

-Typically to address all these needs it is necessary to work with CSS and Javascript libraries that ensure a base level of quality in terms of cross-browser and device-compatility.
+Typically to address all these needs it is necessary to work with CSS and Javascript libraries that ensure a base level of quality in terms of cross-browser and device-compatibility.

 Modern web tooling like nodejs, gruntjs and bower help to address these requirements.
-App Blueprint provides a grunt-based approach to developing .xar applications that help to automate a lot of the common tasks.
+App Blueprint provides a grunt-based approach to developing .xar applications that helps to automate a lot of the common tasks.

 Instead of setting up your environment over and over again for each project App Blueprint offers a complete, feature-rich template to copy and modify to your needs.